nick-ls/cse15l-lab-reports/remote-access.md

 ![Remote build in action](img/remotebuild.png)

-It runs when you press `Ctrl`+`Shift`+`B`, and its fast execution time saves minutes to hours depending on how often you normally run code.
+It runs when you press `Ctrl`+`Shift`+`B` (which comprises a measly 3 keystrokes), and its fast execution time saves minutes to hours depending on how often you normally run code.

 ---